-If a resolution is not met at this level, the student must follow the appropriate procedures for student grievance in the KSU Policy Register: Student Complaint Process, 4 -02.3.
-The general guidelines, procedures, and time limits are presented and defined within the Policy Register.
-Advice about the complaint process may be obtained from the Campus Complaint Advisor, Lori Lee at 440-964-4309.
-Other offices students may contact include: Student Ombudsman - 330-672-9494, and Office of Equal Opportunity/Affirmative Action - 330-672-2083.
+Students may appeal dismissal, failure to progress decisions or other concerns of the OTA faculty as outlined in the KSU Policy Register: Student Complaint Process, 4-02.3.
+The general guidelines, procedures, and time limits are presented and defined within the policy.
+This policy is the accepted format of complaint, if all other avenues of solution are without resolution for the OTA program student.
+Students may contact: Student Ombudsman - 330-672-9494, Affirmative Action/Equal